-This long-lasting form of depression is known by several names, including chronic depression, dysthymia, and persistent depressive disorder (PDD).
-Although each of these were previously categorized as separate disorders, chronic depression and dysthymia have been merged with PDD.
+This long-lasting form of depression is known by several names, including ClinicalDepression, Dysthymia, and Persistent Depressive Disorder (PDD).
+Although each of these were previously categorized as separate disorders, Clinical Depression and Dysthymia have been merged with PDD.
 In this article, we will refer to PDD as chronic depression since many people use the term 'chronic' to describe long-lasting depression.
-This article will give more information on chronic depression, including how it differs from major depressive disorder, its symptoms, causes, and treatment options.
+This article will give more information on chronic depression, including how it differs from Major Depressive Disorder, its symptoms, causes, and treatment options.

 What is Chronic Depression?

 Chronic depression is the persistence of depressive symptoms for a long period of time, often years.
-If you are chronically depressed, you have likely lost interest in things you used to love, you feel hopeless, you have experienced changes in the amount of sleep you get, and/or you may have low self-esteem.
-Chronic depression sometimes refers to someone having episodes of major depressive disorder (MDD) for long periods of time, and might be referred to as chronic major depression.
-However, chronic depression is actually characterized by its own symptoms and is considered a separate condition.
+If you are chronically depressed, you have likely lost interest in things you used to love, may feel hopeless, experience changes in the amount of sleep you get, overeat or eat too little, have low self-esteem and may even feel suicidal.
+Chronic depression sometimes refers to someone having episodes of major depressive disorder (MDD) for long periods of time and might be referred to as chronic major depression.
+However, chronic depression is characterized by its own symptoms and is considered a separate condition.
 There are some similarities, however.
 For instance, like MDD, chronic depression is more likely to affect women compared to men.
 Additionally, the treatment methods of MDD and chronic depression, while not identical, are very similar.

 Some people experience something called double depression.
 This occurs when a chronically depressed individual experiences an episode of major depression with symptoms that are more severe than what they typically experience.
 If you have experienced this and are seeking treatment, it is important to let your health care professional know about the episode in addition to the underlying chronic depression.